messageformat/messageformat/docs/guide.md

 ## Variables

-The most common way to use MessageFormat is for simple variable replacement.
+The most common way to use ICU MessageFormat is for simple variable replacement.
-MessageFormat may look odd at first, but it's actually fairly simple.
+The syntax may look odd at first, but it's actually fairly simple.
 One way to think about the `{` and `}` is that every level of them bring you into and out-of "literal" and "code" mode.
 Whitespace (including newlines) is ignored when not in literal mode.